 Since your Boston Terrier sees you as part of his pack, he licks you to show his love and affection!

 Want to find out the other ways that your pooch shows you love?
-Check out our Dog’s Body Language for Affection blog post to discover 10 Ways Your Dog Tells You “I Love You”.
+Check out our Are Boston Terriers Affectionate?
+Do They Like to Cuddle? blog post to discover 10 Ways Your Dog Tells You “I Love You”.

 Licking can also be seen as a sign of submission, to show their respect for the dominant one (the alpha).